JM Bullion ROI Calculator

 The spot price of gold — or any commodity for that matter — represents the price at which the commodity may be exchanged and delivered upon now.
 This is in contrast to gold or commodity futures contracts, which specify a price for the commodity for a future delivery date.

-We use an up to the second data-feed from Xignite.com to ensure our spot prices are always as accurate and up-to-date as possible.
+Our up-to-the-minute spot price feed is compiled from the collective data of various reliable sources to ensure our spot prices are always as accurate and current as possible.

 The gold spot price is the prevailing price for an ounce of .999 fine gold that is deliverable right now.
-It does not, however, take into account dealer or distributor markups or markups by the minting or manufacturing company.
-A precious metals dealer will buy products from a mint or manufacturer.
-These products are priced at the spot price plus a markup for the mint or maker to turn a profit.
+The spot price does not take into account dealer or distributor markups or markups by the minting or manufacturing company.
+Most of our inventory is purchased directly from the mint; those products are priced at the spot price plus a markup for the mint or maker to turn a profit.

 Spot gold prices are quoted as the price of 1 troy ounce of .999 percent fine gold deliverable now.
 This means you can usually purchase one ounce of gold bullion for right around this price plus the dealer’s premium.